OpenAOI/anodet/README.md

 # image_anomaly_detection

-A set of functions and classes for performing anomaly detection in images
+A set of functions and classes for performing anomaly detection in images using features from pretrained neural networks.

+The package includes functions and classes for extracting, modifying and comparing features.
+It also includes unofficial implementations of [**PaDiM**](https://arxiv.org/abs/2011.08785) and [**PatchCore**](https://arxiv.org/abs/2106.08265).

+Some code has been borrowed and/or inspired by other repositories, see code reference below.

 ## Installation